ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-images/index.md

 - This example returns the image and a value.
 The value is rendered within the same cell as the image.
 - [Excel Styles](../excel-export-styles/) are used to indent the text and vertically align it with the image.

-<grid-example title='Excel Export - Cells with Images and Text' name='excel-export-cells-with-images-text' type='generated' options='{ "enterprise": true }'></grid-example>
+<grid-example title='Excel Export - Cells with Images and Text' name='excel-export-cells-with-images-text' type='generated' options='{ "enterprise": true, "modules": ["clientside", "excel", "menu"] }'></grid-example>

 ## Prepend Images